DailyMatters/company_review/documents/answers.md

 * What parts of your example do you like the least?

 There are two main things I actually don't like in my code.
-First, the fact that the `CompanyReview.php` class has too many responsabilities.
+First, the fact that the `CompanyReview.php` class has too many responsibilities.
 It should be separated in at least 3 different classes.
 One to manage the general information fetching, one for the ratings functionality and another one for the review functionality.
 The second thing I dislike about my example is the fact that it doesn't have proper code coverage.

 * How would you describe your coding style?
 What makes your code clean?
 Can you point out an example?

-I always try to use proper function naming so that someone can look at my code and see exactly ewhat a function does without having to look at code.
-I also try to use small functions with no more than 2 levels of identation.
+I always try to use proper function naming so that someone can look at my code and see exactly what a function does without having to look at code.
+I also try to use small functions with no more than 2 levels of indentation.
 Ideally I like to have a proper code coverage for my code so that any change I do can be instantly tested and all functionality that was already working continues working.

 * Did you use any design patterns?
 If so, why did you decide on that particular pattern?
 If not, then why not?

-I dind't use any design pattern consciously.
+I didn't use any design pattern consciously.
 If the separation of the code into new classes happened then dependency injection comes to mind as a way to proper have a separation of concerns.

 * How maintainable is your code?
 What makes it maintainable?